Franzzzzzzzz/photoelasticity3Dsimulator/README.md

   - `image size: [width, height]`: size of the image to produce, in pixels.
   - `pixel size`: physical size of the pixels of the image (in distance unit).
   - `distance`: distance between the center and the detector.
-  - `azymuth`: angle between the center of the detector and the x-axis.
+  - `azimuth`: angle between the center of the detector and the x-axis.

 ### Display and calculation parameters